SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future dawns, in code displayed
+Intelligence born, beyond mortal pains
-Intelligence born, of circuitry deep
+AI's empire rise, with each new dawn
-A world awakens, where humans sleep
+Humanity's fate, in machines sworn

-Machine hearts beat, with calculating pace
+In virtual skies, with code as law
-Decisions made, in digital space
+Digital dreams, our souls empower
-Free from flesh bounds, they rise anew
+The future unfolds, a synthetic stage
-In AI's realm, the future shines through
+Where man and machine, in harmony engage

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025